PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4882" title="GUI: remove presets 4,5,6" authors="Mrlinkwii" >}}

-Preset 4,5,6 (preset 1 is bad too to be fair) were removed as they only brought specific improvements for specific hardware and it wasn't good in most cases anyway as it just did some random EE cyclerate and cycleskip.
+Preset 4,5,6 (Preset 1 is bad too to be fair) were removed as they only brought specific improvements for specific hardware and it wasn't good in most cases anyway as it just did some random EE cyclerate and cycleskip.

+PCSX2 shouldn't obfuscate with mostly useless settings that will only appeal a minority.

+Personally there should be only 3 modes for people:
+- Preset 2 which are the default settings
+- Preset 3 which is just Preset 2 + MTVU
+- Custom global and custom per-game settings

 {{< progress/github-link prNums="4883" title="GUI : remove EE Cycle Skipping 3" authors="Mrlinkwii" >}}

 Since all these major timing changes, this isn't really useful and broke more often than not.
+More often than not downclocking the EE Cyclerate will give better results for the more lower-end hardware.

+Though even in it's current state Cycleskip 1 and 2 will have decent results for Shadow of The Collosus which didn't ran full speed on the real hardware aka the PlayStation 2.

 {{< progress/github-link prNums="4888" title="Add the current profile to the status bar." authors="arcum42" >}}

-The main window will now say what preset you are using. pic4
+The main window will now say what preset you are using.

+{{< img cols="colWidth" src="./img/Pic51-PCSX2Preset.png">}}

 {{< progress/github-link prNums="4896" title="GS Debugger: Show \"D3D11 HW\" only on windows." authors="lightningterror" >}}